DataExMachina-dev/side-eye-public/docs/content/faq.md

 uses flame graphs to visualize the stacks of the goroutines in a snapshot;
 perhaps that's what prompted this question).
-Such a report can tell you where to invest in code optimization because it's likely to turn out into savings on your cloud compute bill, or on lower latency for some requests.
+Such a report can tell you where to invest in code optimization because it's likely to turn out into savings on your cloud compute bill, or on higher throughput.
 At times, a CPU profile can be very useful for debugging too, as it can indirectly hint to some pathology that a process has hit (e.g. perhaps a quadratic algorithm has finally bitten a user, or some code that you weren't expecting to run at all is suddenly very prominent).

 On the other hand, CPU profiles generally don't have any "data" in them: they only describe the shape of the code that is executing without telling you if you're looking at a single request being executed over a long time duration or many short requests, or which particular user of a multi-tenant system is responsible for the CPU load.
-Also, by definition CPU profiles only give you information about what's running on a CPU; they don't tell you anything about blocked operations (so, for example, if all your operations are mostly blocked), a CPU profile may well be completely empty.
+Also, by definition, CPU profiles only give you information about what's running on a CPU; they don't tell you anything about blocked operations.
+So, for example, if all your operations are mostly blocked), a CPU profile may well be completely empty.
+Or, to the contrary, if you're profiling a trading system, you might see that the CPU is always completely busy doing uninteresting work — polling the network interface.
 Because of all these, CPU profiles are not really a debugging tool.

-Snapshots do not rely on any sampling: they contain information about all the goroutines alive at a point in time (the flip side is that a snapshot only talks about a single point in time).
+Snapshots are not a statistical measurement and they do not rely on any
+sampling: they contain information about all the goroutines alive at a point in time (the flip side is that a snapshot only talks about a single point in time).
 Similarly, snapshots do not make a distinction between goroutines that are running when the snapshot was taken and goroutines that are not currently scheduled (because they are blocked, or simply because all threads are busy) — you get information on all of them just the same.
 And, of course, snapshots include arbitrary data that you ask for, which means you can find out exactly what your program is working on.
 This is difference, for example, between a CPU profile telling you that your database is busy with executing SQL queries, and telling you specifically which queries it is currently executing (including telling you whether there's one huge query executing in parallel on a bunch of goroutines or if you're dealing with many small queries).

 Having said all this about how great snapshots are, trying to figure out specifically "what is using my CPUs" is a common question, and one can imagine a